ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 start migrating to an updated packaging infrastructure.
-As the core development team largely wasn't concerned about cross platform packaging issues, the burden of guiding the packaging improvement effort landed on a small number of heads (mostly Tarek ZiadÃ© and Ã‰ric Araujo, and they became core developers in large part *because* they were working on packaging and the rest of us were just happy that someone else had volunteered to handle the job).
+As the core development team largely wasn't concerned about cross platform packaging issues, the burden of guiding the packaging improvement effort landed on a small number of heads (mostly Tarek Ziadé and Éric Araujo, and they became core developers in large part *because* they were working on packaging and the rest of us were just happy that someone else had volunteered to handle the job).